copeuse/IIDASAY/README.md

 INTERNET IS DYING AND SO ARE YOU

-dependence : icecast mpd mpc yt-dlp caddy
+dependence : icecast mpd mpc yt-dlp caddy u also need a static IP

 add basic info in icecast during install, hostname = your local IP